Hiscox-lab/LeTRS/README.md

 Please see the details of each parameter by:

-**Examples:**
+## **Examples:**
+**1. ARTIC Nanopore sequencing data**

-1. To analyse ARTIC V3 Nanopore cDNA sequencing data and extract the reads containing the identified leader-TRS junctions in fasta format for pool 1 of amplicon primers (The ARTIC primer_bed can be found in the "primer_bed" folder):
+To analyse ARTIC-Nanopore amplicon sequencing data with your chosen primer scheme.
+Extracts the reads containing the identified leader-TRS junctions in fasta format for pool 1 of amplicon primers (The ARTIC primer_bed can be found in the "primer_bed" folder):

 `perl LeTRS.pl -t 16 -extractfasta -pool 1 -Rtch cDNA -mode nanopore -fa example.fastq.gz -primer_bed path_to_primer_V3.bed -o LeTRS_output`

+Optional:
-2. If "-TRSLindependent" option is added, LeTRS will also identify the TRS Leader independent fusion sites in the reads for pool 1 and pool 2 of amplicon primers (The ARTIC primer_bed can be found in the "primer_bed" folder):
+If "-TRSLindependent" option is added, LeTRS will also identify the TRS Leader independent fusion sites in the reads for pool 1 and pool 2 of amplicon primers (The ARTIC primer_bed can be found in the "primer_bed" folder):

 `perl LeTRS.pl -t 16 -pool 0 -Rtch cDNA -mode nanopore -TRSLindependent -fa example.fastq.gz -primer_bed path_to_primer_V3.bed -o LeTRS_output`

-3. To analyse direct RNA Nanopore sequencing data and extract the reads containing the identified leader-TRS junctions in fasta format:
+**2. Direct RNA Nanopore sequencing data**

+Extracts the reads containing the identified leader-TRS junctions in fasta format:

 `perl LeTRS.pl -t 16 -extractfasta -Rtch RNA -mode nanopore -fq example.fastq.gz -o LeTRS_output`

-4. To analyse direct RNA Nanopore sequencing data with customized leader-TRS junctions and SARS-CoV-2 or other coronavirus genomes as a reference, and extract the reads containing the identified leader-TRS junctions in fasta format (The instruction of making a reference_folder could be found in "readme.txt" of "making_reference_folder_example" folder):
+Optional customized leader-TRS junctions analysis:
+Use SARS-CoV-2 or other coronavirus genomes as a reference, and extract the reads containing the identified leader-TRS junctions in fasta format (the instruction of making a reference_folder could be found in "readme.txt" of "making_reference_folder_example" folder):

 `perl LeTRS.pl -t 16 -extractfasta -Rtch cDNA -mode nanopore -fq example.fastq.gz -primer_bed path_to_custom_primer.bed -o LeTRS_output -ref reference_folder`<

+**3. Paired-end Illumina sequencing data**

-5. To analyse paired end Illumina sequencing data and extract the read pairs containing the identified leader-TRS junctions in fasta format for pool 1 and pool 2 of amplicon primers (The ARTIC primer_bed can be found in the "primer_bed" folder):
+Extracts the read-pairs containing the identified leader-TRS junctions in fasta format for pool 1 and pool 2 of amplicon primers (the ARTIC primer_bed can be found in the "primer_bed" folder):

 `perl LeTRS.pl -t 16 -extractfasta -pool 0 -mode illumina -fq #1.fastq.gz:#2.fastq.gz -primer_bed path_to_primer_V3.bed -o LeTRS_output`

-6. To analyse customized bam file reads derived from any platform aligned by using a splicing mapping method.
+Optional: To analyse customized bam file reads derived from any platform aligned by using a splicing mapping method.

 `perl LeTRS.pl -t 16 -extractfasta -mode illumina -bam example.bam -o LeTRS_output`